jmartin82/mmock/README.md

 ### Verify

-The Mmock records the requests it receives in memory (last 100 by default).
+The Mmock records the incoming requests in memory (last 100 by default).
 This makes it possible to verify that a request matching a specific pattern was received, and also to fetch the requests details.

 **Title** : Get all requests.<br>